hejarPG/personal-finance-tracker/README.md

 # Personal Finance Tracker

-A modern personal finance tracking application built entirely with AI assistance using Cursor IDE and large language models (LLMs).
+A modern personal finance tracking application built with Django and React for efficient financial management.

 ## 🤖 About the Development